I SEE YOU LIKE THIS

 With our ever-growing appetite to document our lives through photos and selfies, children are so often the reluctant subjects of their parent’s cameras.
 Asked to smile, look cute, look that way, and come in closer, often an interruption to their own concentrated play, I See you Like This turns the camera back and allows children to see their parents as subjects through the lens of their own imaginations.

-I SEE YOU LIKE THIS has had seasons at Artplay and The Arts Centre Melbourne in its appointment form, and in its en masse form at Stonnington City Counci, the Taste of Tasmania, Roola Boola, Kingston City Council, Whydham Council’s Children’s Week Picnic, Whitehorse City Council, at the West Wind Festival in Koln in Germany and Belgium’s Krokusfestival in 2019.
-This year ISYLT will also go to Melbourne Knowledge Week, Monash University and Darebin Arts Centre.
-Regional Arts Victoria are planning a 2020 tour.
+I SEE YOU LIKE THIS has had seasons at Artplay, The Arts Centre Melbourne, Belgium’s Krokusfestival and Darebin Arts Centre in its appointment form, and in its en masse form at Stonnington City Counci, the Taste of Tasmania, Roola Boola, Kingston City Council, Whydham Council’s Children’s Week Picnic, Whitehorse City Council, Melbourne Knowledge Week, Monash University, at the West Wind Festival in Cologne in Germany.
+Regional Arts Victoria are planning a 2020 Victorian tour.